 If you have symptoms of COVID-19, which include fever, cough and shortness of breath, please stay at home and contact your primary-care provider to determine if you need to be tested for COVID-19.
 If you do not have a primary care provider and are not sure if you need tested, please contact the Health Department at 412-687-ACHD (412-687-2243).
 If you need to seek immediate medical care, please call 9-1-1 for assistance, or phone ahead before going to a doctor’s office or emergency department to allow staff at these locations to prepare for your arrival.

-On behalf of the Mayor, Council, and employees of Ben Avon Borough, thank you so much for your patience and understanding during this trying time as we all learn to adapt to changes in our daily routines.
-We encourage everyone to stay abreast of the latest resources available through sites such as the Allegheny County Health Department, the Pennsylvania Department of Health, and the Centers for Disease Control.
+On behalf of the Mayor, Council, and employees of Ben Avon Borough, we wish you all a healthy and safe summer and thank you so much for your continued safety measures as we work and live together in these unprecedented times.
+These past months have taught us all that we can adapt to changes in our daily routines.
+Please stay abreast of the latest resources available through sites such as the Allegheny County Health Department, the Pennsylvania Department of Health, and the Centers for Disease Control.

 Stay safe and healthy,